jt14den/jt14den.github.io/_posts/2016-08-09-using-awk-filter-rows.md

 rs17035887  a   g   0.0588  0.0072  0.6673  2   46983448
 ```

-We've confirmed that we can use the `if` statement in AWK to return the rows that meet our conditional expressions when true.
-Check out the documentation on using [control statements](https://www.gnu.org/software/gawk/manual/gawk.html#Statements) in AWK.
+So far, we've confirmed that we can use the `if` statement in AWK to return the rows that meet our conditional expressions when true.
+Check out the documentation on using [control statements](https://www.gnu.org/software/gawk/manual/gawk.html#Statements) in AWK for more ways you can use conditionals to make decisions.

 The next step is to combine these conditional expressions with the third (less than 25000000) to do all the filtering in one pass.
 To do this we need to use [boolean operators](https://www.gnu.org/software/gawk/manual/gawk.html#Boolean-Ops) with our conditional expressions.
 Let's try it for the two conditional expressions we worked out above first.

 ```bash
 awk -F "\t" '{ if(($7 == 6) && ($8 >= 11000000)) { print } }' pos_cut.txt | tail